-Proposals that request funding for Archival Research must include a discussion of any publications that already have resulted from the observations and an indication as to how and why the proposed research will significantly extend these results.
-Proposals for Theory/Modeling must discuss how the proposed research will further the understanding of Chandra data.

-Proposers interested in Archival Research should also discuss how and why the specific archival data are sufficient to meet their objective(s).
-Furthermore, such proposals must address the analysis tools to be used, their suitability for accomplishing the investigation, and the proposer's ability to apply such tools to the project.
-Archival Research and Theory/Modeling proposals should include a brief budget narrative within the science justification section.
+- In Archival Research proposals, the proposer must include a discussion of any publications that already have resulted from the observations and an indication as to how and why the proposed research will significantly extend these results. - In Theory/Modeling proposals, the proposer must discuss how the proposed research will further the understanding of Chandra data. - Proposers interested in Archival Research should also discuss how and why the specific archival data are sufficient to meet their objective(s).
+Furthermore, such proposals must address the analysis tools to be used, their suitability for accomplishing the investigation, and the proposer's ability to apply such tools to the project. - Archival Research and Theory/Modeling proposals should include a brief budget narrative within the science justification section.
+The budget narrative in the proposal must be compliant with the dual anonymous guidelines for anonymizing proposals.